tarantool/cartridge-cli/doc/replicasets.rst

 Setting up replicasets
 ===============================================================================

-The ``cartridge replicasets`` command is used to set up replica sets during local development.
+The ``cartridge replicasets`` command is used to set up replica sets on local start.

 -------------------------------------------------------------------------------
 Usage